-This study explored the potential and barriers to implementing blockchain technology in Supply Chain Management (SCM).
+This study explored the potential and barriers to implementing blockchain technology in supply chain management (SCM).
 The purpose of the research was to determine the potential of implementing blockchain technology to enhance SCM performance, identify the challenges faced in implementing blockchain in SCM, and understand the constraints and obstacles that need to be overcome for successful implementation.
-The research method applied was a Systematic Literature Review (SLR) using the PRISMA protocol and the PICOC framework, with 73 papers collected from 2018 to June 2023.
-The study identified blockchain's potential to revolutionise SCM by enhancing traceability, transparency, efficiency, trust, and security.
-It also found that blockchain could support sustainability and anticounterfeiting efforts.
-However, significant barriers exist, including technological challenges like immaturity, complexity, and scalability issues, as well as organisational and environmental hurdles such as lack of knowledge, high costs, and insufficient government regulation.
-To fully realise blockchain's benefits in SCM, stakeholders must address these barriers through targeted investments, fostering industry-wide collaboration, and establishing clear regulatory frameworks.
+The research method applied was a Systematic Literature Review (SLR) using the PRISMA Protocol, with 73 papers collected from 2018 to June 2023.
+This study stands out for its use of recent data and its pioneering approach in combining Systematic Literature Review (SLR), the PICOC Framework, and meta-synthesis to explore this topic, setting it apart from previous research.